-After giving further effect to our sale of 24,242,424 shares of Class A common stock in this offering at the initial public offering price of \$18.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2020, would have been approximately \$640.8 million, or approximately \$3.95 per share.
-This represents an immediate increase in pro forma net tangible book value per share of approximately \$2.21 to our existing stockholders and an immediate dilution in pro forma net tangible book value per share of approximately \$14.05 to investors purchasing shares of Class A common stock in this offering.
+After giving further effect to our sale of 22,000,000 shares of Class A common stock in this offering at the assumed initial public offering price of \$17.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2020, would have been approximately \$582.8 million, or approximately \$3.64 per share.
+This represents an immediate increase in pro forma net tangible book value per share of approximately \$1.90 to our existing stockholders and an immediate dilution in pro forma net tangible book value per share of approximately \$1.36 to investors purchasing shares of Class A common stock in this offering.